addressing mass timber challenges

 faq-gradient

-We are collaborating with manufacturers, engineers and design teams to validate use-cases and build the technical foundation for adoption in mass timber
+We are collaborating with manufacturers, engineers and design teams to validate use-cases and build the technical foundation for adoption in mass timber.

 R&D Teams